-1 Introduction
+1. Introduction

 In designing fault-tolerant distributed systems, one often encounters questions of agreement among processes.
-In the Byzantine Generals problem [PSL 80, LSP 82], the objective is for nonfaulty processes to agree on a value, in spite of the presence of a small number of "Byzantine" types of faults - completely arbitrary, even possibly malicious, behavior.
-Several variations on the problem can be considered - the model can be synchronous or asynchronous, and either exact or approximate agreement can be demanded.
-In this paper, we consider a variant on the traditional Byzantine Generals problem, in which processes start with arbitrary real values, and where approximate, rather than exact, agreement is the desired goal.
+In the Byzantine Generals problem [10, 12], the objective is for nonfaulty processes to agree on a value, in spite of the presence of a small number of "Byzantine" types of faults-completely arbitrary, even possibly malicious, behavior.
+Several variations on the problem can be considered-the model can be synchronous or asynchronous, and either exact or approximate agreement can be demanded.
+In this paper we consider a variant on the traditional Byzantine Generals problem, in which processes start with arbitrary real values and where approximate, rather than exact, agreement is the desired goal.
 Approximate agreement can be used, for example, for clock synchronization and for stabilization of input from sensors.

-We assume a model in which processes can send messages containing arbitrary real values, and can store arbitrary real values as well.
+We assume a model in which processes can send messages containing arbitrary real values and store arbitrary real values as well.
 We assume that each process starts with an arbitrary real value.
 For any preassigned $\epsilon > 0$ (as small as desired), an approximate agreement algorithm must satisfy the following two conditions:

-- Agreement: All nonfaulty processes eventually halt with output values that are within ε of each other. - Validity: The value output by each nonfaulty process must be in the range of initial values of the nonfaulty processes.
+- -Agreement.
+All nonfaulty processes eventually halt with output values that are within $\epsilon$ of each other. - -Validity.
+The value output by each nonfaulty process must be in the range of initial values of the nonfaulty processes.

 Thus, in particular, if all nonfaulty processes should happen to start with the same initial value, the final values are all required to be the same as the common initial value.
-This is consistent with the usual requirements for Byzantine agreement algorithms.
+This is consistent with the usual requirements by Byzantine agreement algorithms.
 However, should the nonfaulty processes start with different values, we do not require that the nonfaulty processes agree on a unique final value.

 We consider both synchronous and asynchronous versions of the problem.
 Systems in which there is a finite bounded delay on the operations of the processes and on their intercommunication are said to be synchronous.
 In such systems, unannounced process deaths, as well as long delays, are considered to be faults.
 For synchronous systems, we give a simple and rather efficient algorithm for achieving approximate agreement.
 This algorithm works by successive approximation, with a provable convergence rate that depends on the ratio between the number of faulty processes and the total number of processes.
 The algorithm is guaranteed to converge when the total number of processes is more than three times the number of possible faulty processes.
-Termination is achieved using a technique that ensures that all nonfaulty processes halt, but allows different processes to terminate at different times.
+Termination is achieved using a technique that ensures that all nonfaulty processes halt, but different processes are allowed to terminate at different times.

-For asynchronous systems, in which a very slow process cannot be distinguished from a dead process, no exact agreement can be achieved, even if no malicious failures occur [FLP 83, DDS 83].
-An interesting contrast to the results in [FLP 83, DDS 83] is our second algorithm, which enables processes in an asynchronous system to get as close to agreement as one chooses.
+For asynchronous systems, in which a very slow process cannot be distinguished from a dead process, exact agreement cannot be reached by any algorithm that is guaranteed to terminate [5, 9].
+(Exact agreement can, however, be attained by algorithms that only terminate with probability 1 [1, 3].
+An interesting contrast to the results in [5] and [9] is our second algorithm, which enables processes in an asynchronous system to get as close to agreement as one chooses.
 Our algorithm for the asynchronous case also works by successive approximation.
 In this case, however, the total number of processes required by the algorithm is more than five times the number of possible faulty processes.
-As in the synchronous case, we achieve termination using a technique that ensures that all nonfaulty processes halt, but permits different processes to terminate at different times.
+As in the synchronous case, we achieve termination using a technique that ensures that all nonfaulty processes halt but permits different processes to terminate at different times.